amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-02.md

    ```

    This creates an entity that will carry our camera, with an orthographic
-   projection of the size of our arena.
+   projection the size of our arena.
 We also attach a `Transform` component,
    representing its position in the world.

    The `Camera::standard_2d` function creates a default 2D camera that is